trailofbits/mcp-context-protector/README.md

 ## Server configuration pinning

-context-protector uses a trust-on-first use pinning system for MCP server configurations.
+mcp-context-protector uses a trust-on-first use pinning system for MCP server configurations.
 Any deviation from the approved/known-good server configuration will block downstream tool calls until the user explicitly approves the changed server configuration.
-Server approval is handled through context-protector's command-line interface.
+Server approval is handled through mcp-context-protector's command-line interface.

 Server configuration comparisons compare server instructions, tool descriptions, and tool input schemas to determine whether a server configuration is equivalent to any approved one.
 Comparisons are semantic and ignore irrelevant factors like tool order and parameter order.

-The database of server configurations is stored in a JSON-encoded file whose default location is `~/.context-protector/servers.json`.
+The database of server configurations is stored in a JSON-encoded file whose default location is `~/.mcp-context-protector/servers.json`.
 If a server configuration is in that file, it's approved and will run without tool blocking and without requiring user approval.
 The wrapper server checks downstream server configurations as soon as the connection is initiated and again whenever the wrapper receives a notification that the downstream server's tools have changed (`notifications/tools/list_changed`).

-Servers are uniquely identified in this file by their type and an identifier, which is either a URL or the command string that launches the server. context-protector does not care about changes to a server's name in the host app's configuration (such as the `claude_desktop_config.json` file).
-If the command string (or URL) is unchanged, it's treated as the same server, and if the command string has changed, even in inconsequential ways, it's treated as a different server, and the configuration will need to be approved exactly as if context-protector were seeing the server for the first time.
+Servers are uniquely identified in this file by their type and an identifier, which is either a URL or the command string that launches the server. mcp-context-protector does not care about changes to a server's name in the host app's configuration (such as the `claude_desktop_config.json` file).
+If the command string (or URL) is unchanged, it's treated as the same server, and if the command string has changed, even in inconsequential ways, it's treated as a different server, and the configuration will need to be approved exactly as if mcp-context-protector were seeing the server for the first time.

 To approve a server's configuration and allow the host app to connect to it, run the CLI app with the argument `--review-server`.
 The wrapper server will connect to the downstream server, retrieve its configuration, and display it in the shell.
 If you approve the configuration, it will be added to the database, and you can restart your host app to use it normally.

 ## Tool response guardrails and quarantine

-If context-protector is launched with a guardrail provider, it will use the chosen provider to scan every tool response for prompt injection attacks.
-If an attack is detected, the response will be saved in a quarantine database at `~/.context-protector/quarantine.json`.
+If mcp-context-protector is launched with a guardrail provider, it will use the chosen provider to scan every tool response for prompt injection attacks.
+If an attack is detected, the response will be saved in a quarantine database at `~/.mcp-context-protector/quarantine.json`.
 The host app will receive a response that includes the guardrail provider's output.

 To review the response and release it from the quarantine, run the app with the argument `--review-quarantine`, optionally with the `--quarantine-id <ID>` argument to specify which quarantined response you want to review.
 The app will then display the tool call and response in the shell and let you review it.
 If you approve the response, the LLM app can then use the `quarantine_release` tool to retrieve the response and continue as normal.

-## Configuring context-protector
+## Configuring mcp-context-protector

-`context-protector` is packaged with `uv` and can be run with `uv run context-protector`.
-To start a server through the wrapper, run the `context-protector.sh` launcher script with the arguments `--command <COMMAND>` or `--url <URL>`:
+`mcp-context-protector` is packaged with `uv` and can be run with `uv run mcp-context-protector`.
+To start a server through the wrapper, run the `mcp-context-protector.sh` launcher script with the arguments `--command <COMMAND>` or `--url <URL>`:

 ```
 # Start the wrapper with an stdio server
-/path/context-protector.sh --command DOWNSTREAM_SERVER_COMMAND
+/path/mcp-context-protector.sh --command DOWNSTREAM_SERVER_COMMAND

 # Start the wrapper with an HTTP server
-/path/context-protector.sh --url DOWNSTREAM_SERVER_URL
+/path/mcp-context-protector.sh --url DOWNSTREAM_SERVER_URL
 ```

 If your downstream server requires the older SSE transport, use `--sse-url <URL>`.